Paying for College: Parent Plus or Private Student Loans

 Amount Limit

-There is a limit a family can borrow under each loan.
-Under both the Parent PLUS and Private Loan the amount is determined by the student’s college cost of attendance minus the amount of their financial aid package.
+The amount a family can borrow under each loan is limited.
+Under both the Parent PLUS and Private Loans, the amount is determined by the student’s college cost of attendance minus the amount of their financial aid package.

-As an example, if the cost of attendance at a college is $55,000 and the student receives $20,000 of financial aid, the loan limit is $30,000.
-This would be the same for both the Parent PLUS and Private Student Loans.
+For example, if the cost of attendance at a college is $55,000 and the student receives $20,000 of financial aid, the loan limit is $30,000.
+This would be the same for both Parent PLUS and Private Student Loans.

-As stated above, to reach that net number, using the Parent PLUS loans, the borrower would need to increase that amount by $1,284 to cover the higher fees.
-That amount would be part of the loan and be charged interest.
+As stated above, to reach that net number, using the Parent PLUS loans, the borrower would need to increase that amount by $1,268 to cover the federal loan fees.
+That loan fee amount would be part of the loan, and interest will accrue during the deferment.

 The colleges have an average Cost of Attendance (COA) for the student type: commuter, on-campus student, and off-campus student.
 Students and parents should review these numbers before committing to their loan amounts.
 For some, they may not need to borrow as much money to pay for the tuition expenses.